Foxy/foxy-customer-portal/README.md

 Whether you're using the default setup or customizing the portal, you should always attach your event handlers to the `foxy-customer-portal` and not its child elements.

-If the default setup doesn't work for the user, they can customize or override it completely using named slots.
+If the default setup doesn't work for you, you can customize or override it completely using named "slots", which are simply inner HTML.
 The following example adds a message to the top of the portal:

 ```html
 <foxy-customer-portal endpoint="https://foxy-demo.foxycart.com">